RoSh-23/Index-Creator/README.md

         ./object_file_name inpt_file_1.txt inpt_file_2.txt output_file_1.txt
 + **Where**
     1. *inpt_file_1.txt*: contains all the terms which need to be indexed from the text.
 Each term on a new line.
-    2. *inpt_file_2.txt*: contains the text on which index has to be created.
+    2. *inpt_file_2.txt*: contains the text on which index has to be created with each new page delimited by *10 '@'* symbols.
     3. *output_file_1.txt*: file where the resultant index will be saved.
 ## Example
 + I have run this program on the book *"Software Engineering, 10<sup>th</sup> edition"* written by Ian Somerville.